 I grew up in Bombay, India.
 At first, my life was exactly what my parents wanted it to be.
 If your father is a scientist, then you will become a scientist.
 Just a very typical Indian family.
 I graduated with majors in chemistry and physics, and got a job at IBM.
 But my long-time dream was always to attend culinary school and have my own restaurant.

 What did you enjoy eating most as a kid?

 Scrambled eggs, but done the Indian way.
 It’s called Bhurji.
 The eggs are made with clarified butter (ghee), a lot of masalas, onions, tomato, and prepared on a flat iron skillet.
 No matter what time of day, I can always eat them.
 I used to love to eat them at three in the morning after a long night of drinking.
 (Laughing) They are the best!

 At the moment, what is your favorite ingredient and what do you like to make with it?

 I use spices a lot, but my all-time favorite ingredient is chipotle pepper.
 I use a lot of them in my cooking along with other Mexican chilis.
 Since I own a wing place, my favorite sauce is buffalo sauce.
 It’s the base of many other sauces that we make here at IWF.

 What kitchen items are important for a home cook to own?

-If your food were music, what music style(s) would it be?
+If your food were music, what music style(s) would it be and why?

 Where are your favorite places to travel for the cuisine?